Associate Professor, Director of Graduate Studies

-My edited volume co-edited with Irene Gómez-Castellano is titled Dissonances of Modernity: Music, Text and Performance in Modern Spain. ( North Carolina Studies in Romance Languages and Literatures, Dec 2019).
+My edited volume, co-edited with Irene Gómez-Castellano is titled Dissonances of Modernity: Music, Text and Performance in Modern Spain.
+UNC Press, 2021.

 Finally, I am also interested and have published on the journalistic networks by women writers between Mexico and Spain in the second half of the nineteenth-century.

 - Iberian Studies

 - Modernity and the arts